-Information about Key West, FL
+Boating, Fishing, and Travel Information for Key West, FL

 Key West in Monroe County is the southernmost city in the contiguous U.S. Additionally, it is the most western island connected to the Florida Keys by highway.
 The area is home to Naval Air Station Key West, which is a year round training site due to its tropical weather.
 Popular destinations in the city include Old Town, the southernmost point in the U.S. and Casa Marina.
 The port of Key West is also a popular stop for many cruise ships.
 Due to its proximity to Cuba, there is also a strong Cuban presence in Key West.

-Boating in Key West, FL Map View
+Fishing in Key West, FL Map View

 By propublica.org.
 Many endorse opening dams and letting fish coast the natural current as the best way to avoid extinction.
 The U.S. Army Corps of Engineers has other ideas.
 To free salmon stuck behind dams in Oregon’s Willamette River Valley, here’s what the U.S. Army Corps of Engineers has in… SEE MORE

 By Moira Donovan.
 The ocean has a way of upending expectations.
 Four-story-high rogue waves peak and collapse without warning.
 Light bends across the surface to conjure chimeric cities that hover at the horizon.
 And watery wastelands reveal themselves to be anything but.
 So was the case for the scientists aboard… SEE MORE